Skip to content

 28. Names and locations of all third-party supplying mills?

-The company provides an integrated mill list with names and coordinates of all third-party supplying mills.
+The company provides a global mill list with names and locations of all third-party supplying mills.

 • N